Tyson Foods

 Tyson Foods, Inc. is an American multinational corporation based in Springdale, Arkansas that operates in the food industry.
 The company is the world's second-largest processor and marketer of chicken, beef, and pork after JBS S.A.
 It is the largest meat company in America.
 It annually exports the largest percentage of beef out of the United States.
-Together with its subsidiaries, it operates major food brands, including Jimmy Dean, Hillshire Farm, Ball Park, Wright Brand, Aidells, and State Fair.
-Tyson Foods ranked No. 79 in the 2020 Fortune 500 list of the largest United States corporations by total revenue.
+Together with its subsidiaries, it operates major food brands, including Tyson, Jimmy Dean, Hillshire Farm, Ball Park, Wright Brand, Aidells, and State Fair.

-Tyson Foods has been involved in a number of controversies related to the environment, animal welfare, and the welfare of their own employees.
-During the COVID-19 pandemic, Tyson Foods was accused by some employees of failing to implement certain recommended protections, including physical distancing measures, plexiglass barriers and wearing of face masks.
-Multiple lawsuits have been filed against the company, alleging gross and willful negligence for the spread of COVID-19 at their plants.
-Additionally, Tyson is being investigated for allegations of child labor.
-In 2023 multiple Tyson Foods facilities were closed nationwide in response to a decline in earnings.
+Tyson Foods was ranked 85th in the 2025 Fortune 500 list of the largest United States corporations by total revenue.
+The company previously ranked No. 79 in the 2020 Fortune 500 list.

+Tyson Foods has been the focus of a number of controversies related to the environment, animal welfare, employee satisfaction, and price fixing.